Bochoxic/MLOPS_Tomato_Project/reports/README.md

        - flake8.yml: runs flake8 on the repository

-We didn't make use of caching.
+We did not make use of caching.
 An example of a triggered workflow can be seen here: https://github.com/Bochoxic/MLOPS_Tomato_Project/actions ---